-j.
-Program Appeals
+9.8 Program Appeals

-Documentation on the appeals process for the award amount is included with each Applicant's Grant Award Acknowledgement, zero award or ineligibility letter.
+Documentation on the appeals process for the Program Award amount is included with each Applicant's Grant Award Acknowledgement, zero award or ineligibility letter.
 An appeal must be filed within thirty (30) calendar days of the date of the award determination letter or ineligibility letter.
+Any new information or supporting documentation that was not available at the time of the initial application review must be provided.
+Applicants must also provide a narrative describing, in detail, the reason(s) they are requesting a review of the appeal.
 Award amount appeals are not accepted after the Grant Award Acknowledgment is executed.